Here, you can read about the system's terminology. This will help you understand the system during use and when you talk to customer service.

 Customer order confirmation Used in regard to staffing (employee assignments), referring to an electronic agreement with the customer that clarifies invoice price, additions, benefits, general terms, working hours etc., that the customer must read and sign.

-Landed A candidate who has been through a recruitment process and is chosen for the job.
+Hired A candidate who has been through a recruitment process and is chosen for the job.
 Used both in pure recruitment as well as staffing processes.

 Offers and Agreements Electronic offers/agreements can be sent to the customer/candidate for review, evaluation and signing.
 If the offer is accepted and signed, it acts as a valid agreement between the parties.
 The term Agreements is used when sending agreements on the candidate card and Offers for agreements sent on projects/jobs.